Short Selling

 On the TWS platform you can check conditions for opening a short position.
 In the column Shortable Action you can find the various types of colour:

-- Light green: Short selling available minimum 1000 shares
+- Light green: Short selling available, at least 1,000 shares.

-- Dark green: Short selling is possible but there are currently no shares for sale
+- Dark green: Short selling generally available, but currently no shares can be borrowed.

-- Red: Short selling is not available for the selected instrument
+- Red: Short selling not available for this instrument.

 How to display current interest rates?